-Roughly speaking, in the study of MDP one is interested in probabilities of deviations of lower speed than in the classical LDP.
-In small diffusion (the coefficient of the noise is usually multiplied by $\alpha^\frac12$) the speed for LDP is usually of order $\alpha$.
-The speed for MDP is of order $\lambda^2(\alpha)$ and is provided by an LDP result for $\left(\alpha^{-\frac12}\lambda^{-1}(\alpha)[\bu^\alpha-\bu]\right)_{\alpha \in (0,1]}$.
+Roughly speaking, in the study of the MDP one is interested in probabilities of deviations of lower speed than in the classical LDP.
+In small diffusion (the coefficient of the noise is usually multiplied by $\alpha^\frac12$) the speed for the LDP is usually of order $\alpha$.
+The speed for the MDP is of order $\lambda^2(\alpha)$ and is provided by an LDP result for $\left(\alpha^{-\frac12}\lambda^{-1}(\alpha)[\bu^\alpha-\bu]\right)_{\alpha \in (0,1]}$.
 Observe that since $\lambda(\alpha)$ converges to $\infty$ as slow as desired, then the MDP bridges the gap between the Central Limit Theorem and the LDP.
 We refer, for instance, to \cite{Guillin} and \cite{Klebaner} for more detailed explanation and historical account of the MDP.
-We refer, for instance, to \cite{ZB+BG+TJ-2017}, \cite{Bessaih+Millet-2009}, \cite{Bessaih+Millet-2012}, \cite{Chueshov+Millet}, \cite{TZhang-1}, \cite{Zhai-MDP} \cite{BuDu}, \cite{AB+PD+VM}, \cite{Duan+Millet}, \cite{Lee+Leila}, \cite{Liu+Roeckner}, \cite{Yang+Xueke}, \cite{Wang-RDE_MDP}, \cite{TZhang-NSE-MDP} and references therein for a small sample of results from the extensive literature devoted to MDP and LDP for stochastic differential equations with small noise. }
+We refer, for instance, to \cite{Bessaih+Millet-2009}, \cite{Bessaih+Millet-2012}, \cite{ZB+BG+TJ-2017}, \cite{BuDu}, \cite{AB+PD+VM}, \cite{Chueshov+Millet}, \cite{Duan+Millet}, \cite{Lee+Leila}, \cite{Liu+Roeckner}, \cite{TZhang-NSE-MDP}, \cite{Wang-RDE_MDP}, \cite{Yang+Xueke}, \cite{TZhang-1}, \cite{Zhai-MDP} and references therein for a small sample of results from the extensive literature devoted to MDP and LDP for stochastic differential equations with small noise.

+In several papers about LDP and MDP for stochastic system, the authors usually present two separate proofs of the two deviations principles.
 In this present paper, instead of presenting two separate proofs of the LDP and MDP results we present a unifying approach for these deviation principles for the LANS-$\alpha$ model.
 A similar approach was introduced in \cite{PAUL} for the vanishing viscosity limit of the second grade fluid.
 To be precise, we fix $\delta\in \{0,1\}$ and consider the following problem